Skip to main content

 • Depression

-It’s important to clarify that much of this information is based on the higher ketamine doses used by those who misuse the drug.
-Nonetheless, if you experience any unpleasant or persistent side effects during ketamine treatment, make sure to share your concerns with your prescribing physician; they’ll be able to determine what’s normal versus what’s worrisome.
+Many of these risks are associated with higher ketamine doses than what you’d get from an online platform.
+Per a 2024 review, ketamine taken as directed, with “judicious dosing” under medical supervision, is relatively safe.
+Still, if you experience any unpleasant or persistent side effects during treatment, make sure to share your concerns with your prescribing physician; they’ll be able to determine what’s normal versus what’s worrisome.

 Innerwell